MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/delete-table-row-order-policy-command.md

 ---
 # .delete table row order policy

 Remove a table's [row order policy](roworderpolicy.md).
-The row order policy is an optional policy set on tables, that suggests the desired ordering of rows in a data shard.
-The purpose of the policy is to improve performance of queries which are known to be narrowed to a small subset of values in the ordered columns.
+The row order policy is an optional policy set on tables that suggests the desired ordering of rows in a data shard.
+The purpose of the policy is to improve performance of queries that are known to be narrowed to a small subset of values in the ordered columns.

 ## Permissions